 Performing a gait analysis on a runner as a one-off can be very valuable in itself if it leads into actions that truly help the runner move better.
 But gait analysis really comes into it's own when a particular runner receives multiple follow-up assessments over a significant period of time.
 In the best case this would start with the collection of a baseline dataset that profiles the runner in a healthy state with no injury issues, and then continues with repeated assessments to analyze if the runner is continuing to display the same baseline profile or deviating away from it in some way.

 To illustrate just how effective and important this can be in the 'real world' the remainder of this article will focus around an example of a runner that worked with Runfisix throughout their 2018 running season to help them stay injury free whilst they pursued a Boston Qualifier time in the marathon.

 In March 2018 the runner received their first gait analysis during a period of injury free running.
 Below is one of the data results from that assessment, the left and right side recorded impact in G's (relates to the nature of the footstrike on each side of the body).
-Other metrics measured at the same also showed similar bilateral asymmetry - these include the ground contact time, flight ratio and braking G's (see the metrics definitions page for more information).
+Other metrics measured at the same also showed similar bilateral asymmetry - these include the ground contact time, flight ratio and braking G's.
 Although impact has been chosen here, any of these metrics could have been used in this example.

 IMPACT G's LEFT: 12.2 IMPACT G's RIGHT: 12.5 % ASYMMETRY: 2